Gesee-y/EventNotifiers.jl/README.md

 ## Why States?

 After using Reactive.jl and Observables.jl, I sought a way to unify their strengths.
-Inspired by [OpenGL’s state machine](https://www.khronos.org/opengl/wiki/OpenGL_Context), `Notifyers.jl` adopts a simple workflow:
+Inspired by [OpenGL’s state machine](https://www.khronos.org/opengl/wiki/OpenGL_Context), `EventNotifiers.jl` adopts a simple workflow:

 1. **Set a state**.
 2. **Perform operations** within that state.